 “A lot of the old-timers in our industry bill by the day, week, or month.
 They’ll go to clients and say, ‘We’ll put three developers on the project.’
 And that’s the highest level of visibility you get,” said Jackson.

 So while clients might see that a developer named John worked 40 hours, they won’t know what he worked on, or whether he was out for two days on vacation.

-Meanwhile, whenever FullStack Labs pitched new business, they brought Toggl Track reports with them.
+Meanwhile, whenever FullStack Labs pitched to a new business, they brought Toggl Track reports with them.
 They could show what their developers were working on, and when, and for exactly how long.
-“We viewed this differential as an opportunity to outcompete others in our industry,” David said.
+“We viewed this differential as an opportunity to outcompete others in our industry,” Jacksond said.

 “Our clients are getting a description of every hour they’re billed for, while competitors are sending blind invoices with no task descriptions on a weekly or monthly basis.”

 And they bill only for the time worked–if someone is out or on PTO, or only works six hours in a day–their clients won’t be billed for the extra time.

 It’s that care and attention to detail that allowed them to win business with the likes of Uber and several Fortune 500 companies.
 They’ve been able to hire organically, growing their time-tracking capabilities all the while.

 “Today we have a robust and complex project management approach that incorporates Toggl Track with Jira.
 We run two-week sprints across all of our projects, and we run time tracking around all of our development,” said Jackson.